jvtcl/quant-clustering/lecture_slides.md

 - Cluster Analysis is a set of statistical techniques to let people “discover” groups in data.
 - What you could do visually in 2 or 3 dimensions cluster analysis does in high dimensions.
 - Each data point is labeled by group membership.
-- Each group has an **attribute profile**...kind of like "dog-earing" a set of atlas pages that best describe places in the group.
+- Each cluster has an **attribute profile**...kind of like "bookmarking" a set of atlas pages that best describe places in that cluster.

 Example
 ===